Skip to main content

 • router.all(path, handler, options?): Registers a route that supports all request methods.

-Sometimes we need to register multiple routes with the same handler, a good example for this use case is in the uploads module where we need to upload files from the website and admin panel and they both have different routes but the same handler.
+Sometimes we need to register multiple routes with the same handler.
+A good example for this use case is in the uploads module, where we need to upload files from the website and admin panel, and they both have different routes but the same handler.

 To do this, we can pass an array of paths to the router methods: